Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 6. Non-relocatable reliable endpoints get their registry records withdrawn on node loss instead of leaking.
 This is required, not hygiene: reliable endpoints publish with if-absent semantics, so a leaked record would block the endpoint name cluster-wide.
 7. Graceful shutdown removes the companion record next to each reliable endpoint's record in `cleanupCluster`, because companions are absent from the user-actor list and per-actor death-watch removal is disabled while the system stops. `cleanupStaleLocalActors` removes orphaned companion records from a previous node incarnation while keeping a live controller's record; companions are never recovered, endpoint recovery spawns a fresh one under a new incarnation.

 Placement restrictions: `SpawnOn` rejects reliable options combined with `WithDataCenter`, because a cross-datacenter endpoint could never resolve its pair in the local cluster registry.
 The standalone cluster client rejects reliable spawn requests with `gerrors.ErrReliableSpawnUnsupported`, since its caller does not participate in the delivery protocol.
 Remote `SpawnChild` rejects reliable options because its request cannot carry the settings.
+Remoting-only remote placement (`Spawn` with `WithHostAndPort`, and `remoteSpawnHandler`) rejects a reliable endpoint with `gerrors.ErrReliableClusterRequired`, because peer controllers resolve through the cluster registry and a remoting-only host would otherwise spawn an endpoint that never connects.
 Remote endpoint placement itself travels as `remote.ReliableDeliverySpec` on `remote.SpawnRequest`, validated with the request and mutually exclusive with `Singleton`.

 Operational requirement: relocation of reliable endpoints needs a registry replica count of at least 2.
 With a single copy, registry partitions primaried on the departed node are lost with it, and a lost peer-endpoint record wedges companion resolution permanently.